 Maze Runner: The Death Cure concludes the trilogy with a string of daring escapades and explosive sequences.
-One does wish the story pays more attention to answering questions, though.
+One does wish this finale pays more attention to answering questions, though.

 Maze Runner: The Death Cure Synopsis

 The Gladers stage a daring hijack of a WKCD freight train but fail to rescue Minho.
-Against the orders of Vince, they then decide to infiltrate the Last City where Minho is most likely being held.
+Against the orders of Vince, they then decide to infiltrate the Last City where Minho is most likely being imprisoned.
 Meanwhile, Teresa and Ava Paige edge closer to a cure for the Flare.
-Time is also running out for humanity, with Paige predicting it is but a matter of time before the rest of mankind succumb to the airborne Flare.
+Most importantly, time is quickly running out for humanity, with Paige predicting it is but a matter of time before the rest of mankind succumb to the airborne Flare.

-These said, there is always that sensation of weirdness.
-Of illogic too, if I might add.
-It’s not only because certain key questions are never adequately answered, or that there was more than twice the gap between the second and third movie, compared to the first and second.
-It’s how all three movies are so different in feel.
-By itself, Maze Runner: The Death Cure is an engrossing watch, decently acted with exhilarating, imaginative rescue sequences and confrontations.
-But what happened to the whole zombie wasteland horror the second movie was written on?
-What about the techno-organic nightmare that was the life of the first movie?
+To elaborate, by itself, Maze Runner: The Death Cure is an engrossing watch, decently acted with exhilarating, imaginative rescue sequences and confrontations.
+But … what happened to the whole zombie wasteland horror the second movie stood on?
+What about the techno-organic nightmares that were the life of the first movie?

 To risk spoilers, Cranks have minimal appearances in Death Cure, despite being the heart of the story.
 Techno beastie had like, two minutes?
 One?